 As many of you know that with my explorations, research, and travels through Latin America, I try, as much as possible, to engage their black communities and be exposed to and immersed in black culture, which includes going out with black women.

 One thing I find baffling is that all the while I am admiring the “sistahs,” the white and mestizo women are admiring “me.”
-For example, while boarding planes in Mexico City and Panamá City (Panamá), wow; hot, sexy-looking women gave me such piercing eye-contact I thought they were going to burn holes through me.
-At a popular night spot in the Lima, Perú, one of the female dancers (mestiza), came off the stage, bypassed several tables over to mine, grabbed me to dance with her and on stage.
+For example, while boarding planes in Mexico City and Panamá City (Panamá), wow; hot, sexy-looking women gave me such piercing eye-contact that I thought they were going to burn holes through me.
+At a popular night spot in the Lima, Perú, one of the female dancers (mestiza), came off the stage, bypassed several tables over to mine, and grabbed me by the wrist to dance with her and on stage.

 I am often reminded that the reason the non-black women give me such attention is because of the black male sexual stereotypes.
 However, one of my blog readers, a black Panamanian women whom I will call “Katia,” gave me a more interesting take on the matter: